 While the incident is still fresh, try to record as many details of the collision such as:

-- The time, date, and location of where the accident took place
+- The time, date, and location of where the collision took place

-- The make, model, and licence plate number of every vehicle involved in the accident
+- The make, model, and licence plate number of every vehicle involved in the collision

 - The name, address, phone number, email address, and insurance information of every driver involved, plus the contact information for any witnesses

-Even if you believe the collision is your fault, you shouldn’t admit to being responsible because it’s up to the police and your insurer to decide who’s at fault based on a set of fault determination rules.
-Your insurance premiums could rise if there’s a fault implication.
+Even if you believe the collision is your fault, you shouldn’t admit to being responsible because it’s up to the police and your insurance provider to decide who’s at fault based on a set of fault determination rules.
+Your insurance premium could rise if there’s a fault implication.